chouseknecht/minishift-up-role/README.md

 - Installs the Docker Machine driver
 - Creates a minishift instance
 - Grants cluster admin to the *developer* account
+- Adds a hostname to /etc/hosts that you can use to access the local registry

 Supported platforms: